Course

 Course description

-This course provides an introduction to the field of applied sport and exercise psychology.
-Students will demonstrate their knowledge by applying mental skills and strategies to real world sport and exercise settings.
-They will also use their developing knowledge of mental skills and strategies from the course to inform reflections and decisions about their mental strengths and areas to work on.
-Students will devise a mental skills plan for their personal growth and enhanced performance in a sport and/or exercise setting.
+This course is an introduction to the field of applied sport and exercise psychology.
+Students apply mental skills and strategies to real world sport and exercise settings.
+They also use their developing knowledge of mental skills and strategies from the course to inform reflections and decisions about their mental strengths and areas to work on.
+Students devise a mental skills plan for their personal growth and enhanced performance in a sport and/or exercise setting.

 Course content